ibnuda/fpmortals/manuscript/complete.md

   }
 ~~~~~~~~

-We have used `Const` to do something that looks like *Aspect Oriented
-Programming*, once popular in Java.
-We built on top of our business logic to
-support a monitoring concern, without having to complicate the business logic.

 Kita sudah menggunakan `Const` untuk melakukan apa yang terlihat seperti
 Pemrograman Berorientasi Aspek, yang dulu pernah populer di Java.
 Kita
 membangun logika bisnis kita untuk mendukung pemantauan tanpa harus
 mengaburkan logika bisnis.

-It gets even better.
-We can run `ConstImpl` in production to gather what we want
-to `stop`, and then provide an **optimised** implementation of `act` that can make
-use of implementation-specific batched calls.

 Dan menariknya, kita dapat menjalankan `ConstImpl` pada lingkungan produksi
 untuk mengumpulkan apa yang ingin kita `stop` dan menyediakan implementasi
 teroptimis dari `act` yang bisa menggunakan kelompok panggilan implementasi
 khusus.

-The silent hero of this story is `Applicative`. `Const` lets us show off what is
-possible.
-If we need to change our program to require a `Monad`, we can no
-longer use `Const` and must write full mocks to be able to assert on what is
-called under certain inputs.
-The *Rule of Least Power* demands that we use
-`Applicative` instead of `Monad` wherever we can.

 Namun, pahlawan tanpa tanda jasa dari cerita ini adalah `Applicative`.
 `Const` memperkenankan kita untuk menunjukkan apa yang bisa kita lakukan.